• Skip to primary navigation

 Introduction

-Roasting vegetables is one of the easiest techniques to concentrate the natural flavors of the vegetables, but the caramelization actually heightens their natural sweetness.
+Roasting vegetables is one of the easiest techniques to concentrate the natural flavors of the vegetables, but caramelization heightens their natural sweetness.

 This is especially true whether roasting Brussels sprouts, cauliflower, or broccoli.
-In particular, roasting fennel not only makes this aromatic licorice-scented bulb taste sweeter, but it literally melts in your mouth.
+In particular, roasting fennel makes this aromatic licorice-scented bulb taste sweeter and melt in your mouth.

-If you recall, in this roasted fennel recipe, we parboiled the fennel before baking it with a panko topping.
+If you recall, we parboiled the fennel before baking it with a panko topping in this roasted fennel recipe.
 The parboiling prevented the fennel from drying out in the oven during the roasting process.

 Today, we are using a slightly different method to obtain similar results.
-In fact, this ensures that both the potatoes and the fennel do not dry out during the roasting process.
+This ensures that the potatoes and the fennel do not dry out during the roasting process.

-This is the same technique we applied with these balsamic roasted red potatoes and this roasted potatoes and carrots.
-More specifically, once this anise-flavored vegetable is combined with potatoes, shallots and lemon, the dish is covered with aluminum foil before being baked in the oven.
+This is the same technique we applied with these balsamic roasted red potatoes and these roasted potatoes and carrots.
+More specifically, once this anise-flavored vegetable is combined with potatoes, shallots, and lemon, the dish is covered with aluminum foil before being baked in the oven.
 The dish then continues to roast uncovered.

-Let get started to see for yourself how effortless it is to make this roast fennel and potatoes recipe.
+Let’s get started to see how effortless it is to make this roast fennel and potatoes recipe.

 Fennel, red potatoes, lemon and shallots on a cutting board.

-Quartering the fennel: The first thing we will do is properly rinse the fennel under cold running water.
+Quartering the fennel: First, we will adequately rinse the fennel under cold running water.
 Remove the outer layers if they appear blemished.
 Another option is using a vegetable peeler.

 Next, cut off the stalks from the bulb and trim about one-eighth of an inch off the root end.
 Leave the inner core intact.
 Reserve the fennel fronds.